-What is Breach Fatigue and Does it Contribute to Rise in Data Compromises
+What Is Breach Fatigue and Does It Contribute to Rise in Data Compromises

 A newly released report shows data compromises were at an all-time high during 2021.
-The Annual Data Breach Report released Monday by the Identity Theft Resource Center shows the overall number of data compromises is up more than 68 percent compared to 2020.
+The Annual Data Breach Report released Monday by the Identity Theft Resource Center shows the overall number of data compromises is up more than 68% compared to 2020.

 The number of data events that involved sensitive information increased slightly also, according to the report.
 But, as the number of data compromises increases, experts say these events are not being met with the same quick actions by consumers.